 You can’t go wrong with a bit of Levantine grill.
 Zala Grill offers a range of mezze, meat grills, pitas, and Levantine pizzas freshly baked in a traditional wood-fired taboon.
 Nestled in between all those street food stalls in Camden Market, Zala Grill actually has seating spaces inside the restaurant.

 I don’t think Chin Chin needs much of an introduction.
-They were the first to introduce liquid-nitrogen ice cream to the London market, and their torched marshmallow hot chocolate (halal-friendly!) has stolen the headlines everywhere.
-Chin Chin is widely recognised as a must-visit spot in London and, in addition to ice cream and hot chocolate, they make some pretty decadent desserts including brownie cookie sandwich, griddled cookie dough, sticky toffee pudding sundae, and their handmade waffle cup sundae.
+They were the first to introduce liquid-nitrogen ice cream to London and their torched marshmallow hot chocolate (halal-friendly!) has stolen the headlines everywhere.
+In addition to ice cream and hot chocolate, they make indulging desserts including brownie cookie sandwiches, griddled cookie dough, sticky toffee pudding sundaes, etc.

 Elia Greek Street Food